 Each certificate will represent a fractional undivided interest in one of the three United Air Lines 2007-1 pass through trusts (the "Class A Trust," the "Class B Trust" and the "Class C Trust," each a "Trust" and, collectively, the "Trusts").
-The Trusts will be formed pursuant to a Pass Through Trust Agreement between United and Wilmington Trust Company, as Pass Through Trustee (the "Truste") dated as of the Issuance Date (the "Basic Agreement") and three separate supplements thereto (each a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") relating to such Trusts between United and the Trustee, as trustee under the Class A Trust (the "Class A Trust (the "Class B Trust (the "Class B Trust (the "Class B Trust e")) and trustee under the Class C Trust (the "Class C Trustee").
-The certificates to be issued by the Class A Trust, the Class B Trust will be issued in fully registered form without coupons and will be subject to the provisions described below under "-Book Entry; Delivery and Form."
+The Trusts will be formed pursuant to a Pass Through Trust Agreement between United and Wilmington Trust Company, as Pass Through Trustee (the "Trustee") dated as of the Issuance Date (the "Basic Agreement") and three separate supplements thereto (each a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements") relating to such Trusts between United and the Trustee, as trustee under the Class A Trust (the "Class A Trustee"), trustee under the Class B Trust (the "Class B Trustee") and trustee under the Class C Trust (the "Class C Trustee").
+The certificates to be issued by the Class A Trust, the Class B Trust and the Class C Trust are referred to herein as the "Class A certificates," the "Class B certificates" and the "Class C certificates," respectively.
+The certificates of each Trust will be issued in fully registered form without coupons and will be subject to the provisions described below under "-Book Entry; Delivery and Form."
 (Section 3.01) The Class B and Class C certificates will be subject to transfer restrictions.
 They may be sold only to qualified institutional buyers, as defined in Rule 144A under the Securities Act of 1933, as amended, for as long as they are outstanding.
 See "-Transfer Restrictions for the Class B and Class C Certificates".
 Each certificate will represent a fractional undivided interest in the Trust created by the Basic Agreement and the applicable Trust Supplement pursuant to which such certificate is issued.
 (Section 2.01) The property of each Trust (the "Trust Property") consists of the items listed below.